kazuyamashi/cReComp/README.md

 [ROS](http://www.ros.org/) is an open source project by OSRF (Open Source Robotics Foundation).
 It is not an operating system but a software platform for component-oriented development of robotic application software on an OS.
 Communication library and a build system for robotic application software are provided in ROS. cReComp can generated ROS-compliant component which is included FPGA processing.

 # Update
+- 2016/11/29 version 1.5.1
+	- Added testbench generation.
+You can generate a testbench with option "-t".
 - 2016/11/29 version 1.5.0
 	- cReComp can generate a ROS package with Python code.
 So, you can use the component more easy.
 	- The Component generation with C++ is unable, since the function is debugging now.